sriaddep/Diabetic-Retinopathy-Survival-Analysis/README.md

 # Diabetic-Retinopathy-Survival-Analysis
-a Survival analysis study on vision loss survival times for Diabetic Retinopathy patients
+A survival analysis study on vision loss survival times for Diabetic Retinopathy patients.